 Additional support through employee assistance programmes, occupational health or chaplaincy teams may also be appropriate.
 Managers should seek and follow occupational health advice where appropriate.

-Leadership teams should keep their workplace and workforce risk assessments updated and ensure managers engage and communicate regularly with workers identified as being at higher risk.
+Leadership teams should keep their workplace and workforce risk assessments up to date as part of a continuous process in keeping our staff safe.
+Employers should ensure managers engage and communicate regularly with workers identified as being at higher risk.
 Risk assessments should be repeated where new information becomes available or where an individual requests a review.
 Organisations should also continue to consider any updates to national or local guidance regarding the testing of staff.

 The following steps can also be taken to ensure ongoing review of the deployment of staff from higher risk groups: